Places to Ride Your Side by Side in North Carolina

 You can camp in the area if you wish, just make sure that you get rid of your trash.
 You will find plenty of trash cans, so you have no excuse not to use them.
 Since parking is necessary for any trail, for those who reach the most challenging area of this one, you can park at the Cotton Place Trailhead.

-Badin Lake Complex
+3) Ride Your UTV At Badin Lake Complex

 The Badin Lake Complex is located in the Uwharrie National Forest.
 It is full of off-road trails that are ideal for dirt bikes, ATVs, UTVs, and even 4WD vehicles.
 One of the best parts about this trail system is that there are safe, well-developed campsites.
 If you would like to camp after a long day of exploration, you’ll find showers and toilets that you can use.

-The Musterground Trail is approximately 13 miles long and, since it’s not too easy or too challenging, it is ideal for adrenaline junkies as well as those who occasionally go out and explore the trails.
+The Musterground Trail is approximately 13 miles long, and since it’s not too easy or too challenging, it is ideal for adrenaline junkies as well as those who occasionally go out and explore the trails.
 Due to the lush forest and the various bodies of water, it’s also a perfect system for photographers, nature lovers, and social media users.
 Hikers and fishermen also enjoy these surroundings.

-The trail is covered in gravel, which makes it suitable for pets, if you enjoy bringing along your furry companions.
-For the most part, people use their 4WD vehicles and ATVs on this trail and if you want something challenging, there are some slightly big rocks and steep slopes along the way.
+The trail is covered in gravel, which makes it suitable for pets if you enjoy bringing along your furry companions.
+For the most part, people use their 4WD vehicles and ATVs on this trail, and if you want something challenging, there are some slightly big rocks and steep slopes along the way.

 Even if it’s been rainy, you don’t have to worry about the ground being too mushy or the puddles being too hard to handle.
 Most vehicles can easily handle the puddles along the way.

-Wash Creek Road
+6) Ride Your UTV On Wash Creek Road

 Wash Creek Road is approximately 11 miles long and it’s secluded, making it perfect if you want an off-road experience where you can feel the adventure.
 There is some light traffic, but the dirt/gravel trail is good for beginners as well as experts.
 It is a bit easier than many of the others because you don’t necessarily need a 4WD vehicle- some have been on this trail in a minivan.